stacks-network/stacks/why-stx.md

 # Why is the STX token needed for Stacks?

 Many Bitcoin community members are skeptical of new tokens and rightly so.
 There are countless projects out there that force the use of a token on their project and in many cases a token is actually not needed.
-Stacks project was started by Bitcoin builders who have a long history of building apps & protocols on Bitcoin L1 without any token (e.g., BNS launched in 2015 on Bitcoin L1 which was one of the [largest protocols using OP_RETURN](https://twitter.com/TO/status/1625136789676756992?s=20) on Bitcoin L1).
+Stacks project was started by Bitcoin builders who have a long history of building apps & protocols on Bitcoin L1 without any token (e.g., BNS launched [in 2015 on Bitcoin L1](https://twitter.com/muneeb/status/642714729169985537) which was one of the largest protocols using OP_RETURN on Bitcoin L1).
 So why did a bunch of Bitcoin builders decided to have a separate token for Stacks L2?
 Great question!
 Let's dig into the details.

-The Stacks token (STX) is primarily meant to be used for two things:
+The Stacks token (STX) is primarily meant to be used for two things (details in [Stacks paper](https://stacks.co/stacks.pdf)):

 1) Incentives for Stacks L2 miners
 2) Incentives for peg-out signers